I’m going to be honest with you.

 Do you know what’s cheap?

 Have you heard of the New Four Food Groups?
-This is what I base my meals on, and it’s all you need.
+This is what I base my meals on, and it’s all you need, especially when you are trying to eat plant-based on a budget.
 And it’s not expensive!
 It’s not even that difficult.
 You can find recipes that are as easy or time consuming as you want them to be.
 You CAN do this simply; and eat familiar foods you love AND that will love you back.

 A few key tips to save tons on food!